 Accreditation Information to Public: Outcome data from the last ACEND Site Review (2016) are available to the public by sending a written request to Dr. Heather Whaley, PhD, CFCS, Dean, School of Business and Family and Consumer Sciences, CN Box 71881, Jefferson City, TN 37760 or through email at hwhaley@cn.edu.

-The ACEND 2017 Standards, updated January 2018, listed below were used for the recent accreditation self-study and site visit during fall semester, 2018:
+The ACEND 2022 Standards, which went into effect June 1, 2022, will be used for the next accreditation self-study and site visit scheduled for Spring 2024: